zostay/RakuWAPI/README.md

 This application will print out all the values of factorial from 1 to N where N is given as the query string.
 The header is returned immediately, but the lines of the body are returned as the values of factorial are calculated.

-In addition to this form, the application MAY return the response in other forms.
-These variations are described in the following sections.
-These other forms are provided for convenience and legacy support.

-#### 2.2.4.0 Direct Response

-Rather than returning a [Promise](Promise) that is kept with a [Positional](Positional), a P6SGI application MAY return that [Positional](Positional) directly.
-The rest of the form is the same.

-#### 2.2.4.1 Message Body as a List

-A second variation that an application MAY provide is a message body as a [List](List) of [Str](Str) and [Blob](Blob) rather than as a [Supply](Supply).
-This is slightly shorter than using a [Supply](Supply) and is provided for convenience.
-Actually, any [Iterable](Iterable) object is supported.

 ### 2.2.5 Encoding

 When sending the message body to the server, the application SHOULD prefer to use [Blob](Blob) objects.
 This allows the application to fully control the encoding of any text being sent.